Tyrrrz/YoutubeExplode/Readme.md

 **YoutubeExplode** is a library that provides an interface to query metadata of YouTube videos, playlists and channels, as well as to resolve and download video streams and closed caption tracks.
 Behind a layer of abstraction, this library works by scraping raw page data and exploiting reverse-engineered internal endpoints.

-> 📝 Interested how this library works?
+> 📝 Interested in the inner workings of this library?
 > See the [Reverse-Engineering YouTube](https://tyrrrz.me/blog/reverse-engineering-youtube-revisited) article.

+**Extension packages**:

+- [YoutubeExplode.Converter](YoutubeExplode.Converter) — provides an interface to download and convert videos using FFmpeg

 ## Terms of use<sup>[[?]](https://github.com/Tyrrrz/.github/blob/master/docs/why-so-political.md)</sup>